phatak-dev/blog/_posts/2020-04-13-spark-plugin-part-4.md

 {% endhighlight %}

 We define a counter which keeps our metric latest value.
+Counter is one of kind of metric type supported by spark.
+There are others also.
+You can read more about there [here](https://metrics.dropwizard.io/3.1.0/getting-started/).

 There will one copy of this plugin for each executor spark runs.

 ### Define Executor Plugin